JKGzenna/poc-terraform-aws-privatelink-s3/README.md

 # VPC Endpoint for Amazon S3
-The purpose here is to write code in terraform that will provision an infrastructure as shown in the diagram below.
+The purpose here is to write code in Terraform that will provision an Infrastructure as shown in the Diagram below.
 It is made up of:

-- A VPC that has one private and one public subnet
+- A VPC that has one private and one public Subnet
-  - Only the public instance has access to internet.
-This instance acts as a jump box to the private instance
+  - Only the public Instance has access to Internet.
+This Instance acts as a jump box to the private instance
-  - The private instance does not have access to internet.
-This instance connects to S3 via a VPC Endpoint
+  - The private Instance does not have access to Internet.
+This Instance connects to S3 via a VPC Endpoint
 - VPC Endpoint provides private access to S3.
-Traffic between private instance and S3:
+Traffic between private Instance and S3:
-  - does not go through open internet
+  - Does not go through open Internet
-  - does not leave Amazon network
+  - Does not leave Amazon Network

 ![Infrastructure](./pics/PoC-Diagram-VPC.jpeg "Infrastructure")

 VPC Endpoint for S3 is a helpful feature that privately connects your VPC to S3.
-A private connection from your VPC to your AWS services is a much more secure way compared to giving internet access to your instances or using a NAT device.
+A private connection from your VPC to your AWS services is a much more secure way compared to giving Internet access to your Instances or using a NAT device.

 [VPC Endpoint for Amazon S3](https://aws.amazon.com/blogs/aws/new-vpc-endpoint-for-amazon-s3/) blog explains how to create an Endpoint via AWS Management Console

 # Prerequisites
 - Terraform v0.12.3 or higher
-- Create an RSA key (i.e. ~/.ssh/id_rsa) for granting access to servers that we will be provisioning in this repo.
+- Create an RSA key (i.e. ~/.ssh/id_rsa) for granting access to servers that we will be provisioning in this repository.
 Use a third-party tool such as [ssh-keygen](https://www.ssh.com/ssh/keygen/) for this purpose
-- Ensure that AWS credentials are available at: "~/.aws/credentials" in the following format:
+- Ensure that AWS Credentials are available at: "~/.aws/credentials" in the following format:
 ```
       [default]
       aws_access_key_id = <KEY>
       aws_secret_access_key = <SECRET_KEY>
       region = <REGION>
 ```
-- Ensure that a unique S3 bucket as a backend type is created for saving terraform state file.
+- Ensure that a unique S3 Bucket as a backend type is created for saving Terraform state file.
 See the docs [here](https://www.terraform.io/docs/backends/types/s3.html)
-- Edit values in main.tf as your need liike backend bucket name and region
+- Edit values in main.tf as your need like backend Bucket name and Region
 ```
       terraform {
         # It is expected that the bucket, globally unique, already exists